Get us in your inbox

 • Yuen Long

 Step aside Sai Kung – Fairview Park is as close to true suburbia as one can get in Hong Kong.
-A large private residential estate built in 1976 out in Yuen Long, its residents live in neatly arranged low-rise houses – each one complete with front and backyards – that make the place seem a lot more like a quiet American suburb.
+A large private residential estate built in 1976 out in Yuen Long, its residents live in neatly arranged low-rise houses – each complete with front and backyards – making the place seem a lot more like a quiet American suburb.
 Estate residents aren’t starved of facilities either, as Fairview Park has its own schools, a country club, various parks, restaurants, clinics, and even a dedicated sewage treatment plant.
-There’s also a 15,000 square meter large artificial lake that proudly sits in the town centre.
+There’s also a 15,000 sq m large artificial lake that proudly sits in the town centre.

 Advertising